azharhanif/Programming2/Labs/Programming2_Lab3_Inheritance.md

 ---

-# 2. Learning Objectives

-By the end of this lab, you should be able to:

-- identify a superclass and subclass;
-- implement inheritance with `extends`;
-- use `super(...)` for constructor chaining;
-- explain the order in which superclass and subclass constructors execute;
-- override inherited methods using `@Override`;
-- explain why private fields are not directly accessible in subclasses;
-- use getters/setters or protected methods to provide controlled access;
-- distinguish a `protected` field from a `protected` method;
-- explain the additional package-access rule associated with `protected`;
-- choose between `private` and `protected` based on encapsulation;
-- recognize when inheritance is inappropriate;
-- test inherited and overridden behavior using JUnit.

----

-# 3. Part A — Warm-Up: Is It Really Inheritance?
+# 2. Part A — Warm-Up: Is It Really Inheritance?

 For each relationship, decide whether inheritance is appropriate.